VincentGurgul/crypto-price-forecasting-public/4_eda/README.md

 # 4. Exploratory Data Analysis (EDA)

-This directory contains various notebooks and scripts dedicated to the exploratory data analysis of both numeric and NLP data.
+This directory contains various notebooks and scripts dedicated to the exploratory analysis of both numeric and textual data.

 ## Contents